tonytins/timecard/README.md

-# Time Card
+# Time Sheet

 This is a simple command line application meant to keep track of your work time.
-Everything is saved to a simple CSV file.
+Everything is saved to a simple CSV file in the documents path under ``/timesheet``.
 It's just a prototype right now.

 ## Usage

 ```
 USAGE:
-    tc.exe [FLAGS] [OPTIONS]
+    ts [FLAGS] [OPTIONS]

 FLAGS:
     -b, --break